Caesarovich/legalize/README.md

 }
 ```

-By default this library will sanitize control characters (0-31), but you can disable this by setting the `shouldReplaceControlCharacters` parameter to `false`.
+By default this library will sanitize control characters (0-31 and 127), but you can disable this by setting the `shouldReplaceControlCharacters` parameter to `false`.

 > **Note:** Even if you disable control character replacement, the library will still replace the NUL character (0).

+This library also limits the length of the filename to 255 characters.

 ## Contributing